kevinmatthes/git-aliases-f18/README.md

 | Valgrind          | application   | memory leak detection                 |

 Since the application is written in Fortran 2018, a Fortran compiler is a mandatory software requirement.
-For this project, *GFortran* will be employed for this task.
+This project will use *GFortran* for this task.

 The purpose of this application is to configure alias commands for *Git*.
 Thus, an installation of Git needs to be ensured.
 Furthermore, Git is employed to